Paradiso: Fifth Sphere (Mars: The Warriors of the Faith)

 However, Cacciaguida also charges Dante to write and tell the world all that he has seen of Hell, Purgatory, and Heaven.
 Finally, Dante sees some other warriors of the Faith, such as Joshua, Judas Maccabeus, Charlemagne, Roland, and Godfrey of Bouillon (Canto XVIII).

 Sixth Sphere (Jupiter: The Just Rulers)

 An imperial eagle.
 The souls forming the final "M" of "TERRAM" transform themselves into this shape, Canto 18.

 The planet Jupiter is traditionally associated with the king of the gods, so Dante makes this planet the home of the rulers who displayed justice.
-The souls here spell out the Latin for "Love justice, ye that judge the earth", after which the final "M" of that sentence is transformed into the shape of a giant imperial eagle (Canto XVIII):
+The souls here spell out the Latin for "Love justice, ye that judge the earth" (the first sentence of the Book of Wisdom), after which the final "M" of that sentence is transformed into the shape of a giant imperial eagle (Canto XVIII):